Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 This type of "lossless" refactoring shown above is possible only when the impure operation comes either directly before or directly after the pure code that we want to isolate.
 Unfortunately, this is not always the case.

 Often we have to deal with functions that have pure and impure concerns interleaved with each other, creating a cohesive structure that is hard to break apart.
-This happens when providing the entire set of data required by the function is simply not practical.
+This happens when exposing the entire set of required data as function parameters is simply unfeasible.

 To illustrate a scenario like that, let's take a look at a slightly more involved example.
-The following snippet contains a class called `RecommendationsProvider` which is responsible for generating song recommendations for a user:
+The following snippet contains a class called `RecommendationsProvider` which is responsible for generating song suggestions for a user of a music streaming service:

 ```csharp
 public class RecommendationsProvider